o3de/sig-testing/rfcs/debuggability_metrics.md

 3. Artifact-finding time: We expect this to be a small portion of the total time consumed, but it is still valuable to reduce it where possible.

 The first is a binary option - we can either send the e-mail at the end of the build, or upon the first failure.
 But measuring that difference could allow us to decide if the earlier messaging time is worthwhile.
 The second two options are going to have to be user-reported metrics.

+Since we are already including user-reported metrics, we would also include a question about whether or not the logs, once found, were useful in debugging the issue.

 Metric | Description | Measured By
 -- | -- | --